 The Easter long weekend can sometimes feel like a state-sanctioned excuse to stuff our faces with as many Easter eggs and hot cross buns as we like.

-And with our workplaces and kids' schools bursting to the brim with sweet treats and indulgent gifts, it can feel as thought staying on track and avoiding sugar at this time of year is impossible.
+And with our kitchen cupboards (and supermarket aisles) bursting to the brim with sweet treats and indulgent gifts, it can feel as thought staying on track and avoiding sugar at this time of year is impossible.

 But don't stress if you're worried about the avalanche of chocolate about to enter your life, or if you're like us and have tucked into one too many hot cross buns recently.

 Now To Love spoke to former The Biggest Loser trainer Tiffiny Hall, who now runs her own online fitness program TiffXO and frequently shares her awesome fitness and health tips with her 188,000 Instagram followers, about what we can do to shift those extra kilos after an indulgent Easter holiday break.

 1. Remember, we don't need to be perfect eaters